-On-Street parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+On-Street parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

 On-Street Meter Time Limits: On-Street meters have 3 hours and 10 hour time limits.
 Please see the map below.

 On-Street Meter Rates: On-street meter rates are $1.00 / hour.

 Meters - Types of Payment Accepted : Credit card payments are accepted at pay station kiosks, as are coins (nickels, dimes, and quarters).
 There is a minimum 1 hour charge when paying by credit cards.
 City Parking Cards are also accepted at Kiosks.
 Coins are only accepted at mechanical meters.

 HANDICAP PARKING: Vehicles with license plates displaying the international accessibility symbol, or a windshield placard issued to a person with a walking disability under RSA 261:88, are exempt from paying parking meters.
 However, time limits will be enforced at all public Handicap Parking Spaces (on-street, as well as municipal parking garages and lots) per RSA 265:74 and City Code of Ordinances 18-1-16.